neilpeterson/tailwind-reference-deployment-sandbox/deployment-ops-full/README.md

 ## How is this deployment structured

 ```
-azuredeploy.jsonL parameter value intake and calls all linked deployments
+azuredeploy.json: parameter value intake and calls all linked deployments
     |_azuredeploy-tailwind.json: deploys an AKS cluster and other infrastructure needed for Tailwind
     |_azuredeploy-azd.json: deploys an Azure DevOps organization and project
     |_azuredeploy-logic-apps.json: deploys the OPS20 logic apps and api connections